VPN Reviews For Canada

 Opera VPN comes packed in the Opera browser which can be tempting for many people who use the Opera browser.
 The problem though is that despite many people using it and are admittedly happy, the service is not secure.
 Let’s be clear after all the VPN in the Opera browser was created by the guys at SurfEasy.
 Also, because neither one of these services is transparent, we can’t recommend them.
 Plus, they failed most of the leak tests performed by reviewers which means that they can easily be compromised.

-Avoid all Free VPNs
+Why You Should Avoid all Free VPNs

 As a general rule of thumb, you’ll want to avoid all free VPN services.
 We know its tempting when you see dozens of so-called free VPNs dotted across the App store but most if not all of them have issues.
 Least of all they are insecure.
 The majority of them if you read their Terms of Service outline how your data is collected, stored and if required sold.
 Then you’ve got to deal with slow servers, disconnections and data leaks.
 All of this costs you more than you may save given the fact that the average VPN monthly subscription costs as much as a Starbucks coffee!